 Vehicles will only be allowed into the halls from 8am – 11am.
 All vehicles must be removed from the halls by 11am and NO vehicles will be permitted into the halls after this time.

-Monday 6th January
+Monday 5th January

-No vehicles will be permitted to enter the halls on Monday 6th January.
+No vehicles will be permitted to enter the halls on Monday 5th January.

 Electrical work may not be completed by this time, but you will have access to dress the stand.

 To ensure the exhibition is aesthetically pleasing, please select equipment used to transport goods into the hall carefully to avoid damage to the flooring and stand fittings.
+If you should require assistance, portering and equipment such as trolleys and pallet trucks can be obtained by requesting through the venue portal here (if you have not previously accessed the venue portal, you can register by clicking the ‘sign up’ option.

-1.3 Badges & Passes
+1.4 Badges & Passes

 Exhibitor Badges

-To order, please complete Exhibitor Badges Form.
+To order, please complete the Exhibitor Badges Form.

 Visitor Scanners

 It is possible to hire visitor scanners from the registration company.
 Each visitor badge will carry the visitor’s name and company as well as a bar-code.
 By scanning the visitor’s bar-code, their details will be stored.
 The stored information can be downloaded at the registration desk at the show and details supplied to the exhibitor.
-Scanners can be ordered using the link HERE
+Scanners can be ordered using the link here.

-1.4 Admission
+1.5 Admission

 There is no admission charge to visit the exhibition and a digital invitation will be issued to all exhibitors in advance of the show to distribute to their customers.
-The organisers also send invitations to a database of retailers.
+The organisers will also send invitations to a database of retailers.

-1.5 Disabled Persons Facilities
+1.6 Disabled Persons Facilities

-1.6 Deliveries
+1.7 Deliveries

-Recipient Name/Event Name & Date/Stand Name/Number.
+Recipient Name/Event Name & Date/Stand Name/Number

-1.7 Emergency Procedures
+1.8 Emergency Procedures

 Suspicious Package

-If you discover a suspicious package, bag or someone reports such an item to you, Immediately contact a member of TIC staff (steward, security) and direct them to the item.
+If you discover a suspicious package, bag or someone reports such an item to you, inform a member of the Exhibition Centre stewarding team immediately.

 Evacuating the Building